Algorithms for the rational approximation of matrix-valued functions

 We now choose an example from the Matrix Fitting Toolbox~\cite{MatVF}.
 We use the file \texttt{ex2\_Y.m} provided therein, containing 300 samples of $3 \times 3$ admittance matrices for a three-conductor overhead line.
 The sampling points are all on the imaginary axis within the interval $62.8319 \cdot [1,10^4]$i.
 Figure~\ref{fig:example_mftex22} (left) depicts the magnitude of the nine matrix entries over the sampled frequency range.

 Figure~\ref{fig:example_mftex22} (right) shows the RMSEs achieved by each of the tested algorithms for varying orders $d=0,1,\ldots,50$.
-For two particular orders, namely $d=10$ and $d=20$, we report the numerical RMSE values and the corresponding timings in Table~\ref{table_example2}.
+For two particular orders, namely $d=10$ and $d=20$, we report the numerical RMSE values and the corresponding timings ("runtime") in Table~\ref{table_example2}.
 Additionally, in the same table we display the evaluation times ("evaltime") for each method; this represents the time needed for evaluating a rational function at 1000 values, logarithmically-spaced in the original sampling interval.

 For another test, reported in Tables~\ref{table_example22} and \ref{table_example222}, we choose four target RMSE values $\epsilon_1 = 10^{-3}, \ \epsilon_2 = 10^{-6}, \ \epsilon_3 = 10^{-9}$ and $\epsilon_4 = 10^{-12}$.
 We then we report the orders and runtimes needed by each of the eight methods to achieve these RMSEs.
 In two cases, the surrogate AAA method fails to achieve the target RMSE and this is denoted by an ``--''.